LS31/clinicalr/README.md

-# CliniCalc: Clinical calculations for R
+# CliniCalcR: Clinical calculations for R
 This is a collection of R functions to perform (basic) clinical calculations in medical research.

 The functions are provided as-is.
 Pull requests are more than welcome.